[2026 Updated] What to Do If iPhone Passcode Changed Itself

 In addition to creating a numeric passcode, consider enrolling a fingerprint or Face ID for added security.
 This way, if the numeric passcode ever fails, you can still unlock your iPhone using Touch ID or Face ID.

-If you want to back up your data before restoring it, you can serve your purpose by following the simple steps below.
+If you want to back up your data before restoring it, you can serve your purpose by following the simple steps.

 Step 1: Connect iPhone device to a fast Wi-Fi network.

-Step 2: Go to Settings and navigate to the iCloud section.
+Step 2: Go to Settings and tap your Apple Account.
+Navigate to the iCloud section.

 We have summarised three reasons that can cause an iPhone changed passcode on its own: system failures, the passcode being changed by someone else who knows the original passcode, and a system update.
 You are able to reset the passcode after you restore your iPhone.
 For more details of restoring your iPhone, please refer to the text above.